 - Right-click on one of the fields you want to use as part of your calculated field, hover over “Create”, and choose “Calculated field…”

-For this first calculated field, because I know that I need the Order ID as part of my calculated field, I will start the calculated field by right-clicking on the Order ID dimension on the Dimensions Shelf, hovering over “Create”, and clicking “Calculated field…”.
-This opens a new dialog box where I can enter the formula for my calculated field:
+For this first calculated field, because we know that we need the Order ID as part of the calculated field, we will start the calculated field by right-clicking on the Order ID dimension on the Dimensions Shelf, hovering over “Create”, and clicking “Calculated field…”.
+This opens a new dialog box where we can enter the formula for my calculated field:

 On the right-hand side of the calculated field dialog box there is a definition of the COUNTD expression.
 Any time you see a blue color-coding when creating a calculated field, you can click on the blue-colored word to get a definition and example of that particular function; this is a great way to learn the syntax.
 After clicking the OK button, you will see a new measure for Orders appear on the Measures Shelf – a brand new measure that we can now use throughout the workbook!

-Now that I have my Orders measure, which is the denominator of the AOV calculation I’m after, I can create another calculated field to calculate the total sales revenue divided by the number of orders.
-To start this calculated field, I will right-click on a blank space in the left sidebar and choose “Create calculated field…”.
-I’m presented with a blank calculated field dialog box where I can enter my formula for AOV:
+Now that we have our Orders measure, which is the denominator of the AOV calculation we’re after, we can create another calculated field to calculate the total sales revenue divided by the number of orders.
+To start this calculated field, right-click on a blank space in the left sidebar and choose “Create calculated field…”.
+We’re presented with a blank calculated field dialog box where we can enter the formula for AOV:

 Notice this time that the measure of Sales is aggregated as SUM, but Orders appears to have no aggregation.
 That’s because Orders already has an aggregation of COUNTD in the underlying calculated field that we created in the previous step.
 Tableau does not allow you to mix aggregated and non-aggregated fields within a calculated field.
 If you create an invalid calculated field, Tableau will display a red indicator at the bottom of the dialog box that reads “The calculation contains errors”.
 You can click on the error message to be provided with a clue for what may be wrong with your calculation.

 Also remember that even when Tableau says that a calculation is valid, that’s in terms of the syntax, and not in terms of the result you are looking for.
-To quality check a calculated field and ensure it’s properly calculating the result, I like to put the raw ‘ingredients’ on the view and calculate the answer manually.
-In the case of this tutorial, I would create a quick table showing orders, sales, and the newly created AOV measure.
-I would then divide the sales amount by the number of orders to make sure the correct answer is reflected as AOV.
+To quality check a calculated field and ensure it’s properly calculating the result, we like to put the raw ‘ingredients’ on the view and calculate the answer manually.
+In the case of this tutorial, we would create a quick table showing orders, sales, and the newly created AOV measure.
+We would then divide the sales amount by the number of orders to make sure the correct answer is reflected as AOV.